 Applying the Campbell-Mecke formula in (\ref{eq:preserve}), we get

 Using the displacement kernel from (\ref{eq:d-kernel}) the last term in (\ref{eq:preserve0}) equals to

-Thus the intensity measure $m_{\tilde{\Phi}^t}$ of the point process $\tilde{\Phi}^t$ also has Lebesgue density. \end{proof} \begin{proof}[Proof of Proposition~\ref{proposition:Phi-Phi-t}~(\ref{Phi-Phi-t2})] For the second part, since the displacements are i.i.d., by the displacement theorem \cite[Theorem 2.2.17]{Baccelli-Bartek-Karray}, the point process $\tilde{\Phi}^t$ is Poisson.
-This can be seen through the Laplace transform of the point process $\tilde{\Phi}^t$.
+Combining (\ref{eq:preserve})--(\ref{eq:preserve1}) we can say that the intensity measure $m_{\tilde{\Phi}^t}$ of $\tilde{\Phi}^t$ also has Lebesgue density. \end{proof} \begin{proof}[Proof of Proposition~\ref{proposition:Phi-Phi-t}~(\ref{Phi-Phi-t2})] For the second part, since the displacements are i.i.d., by the displacement theorem \cite[Theorem 2.2.17]{Baccelli-Bartek-Karray}, the point process $\tilde{\Phi}^t$ is Poisson.
+This can be seen through the Laplace transform with respect to the point process $\tilde{\Phi}^t$.
 Let us enumerate the points of $\Phi$ and $\Phi^t$ respectively as $\{X_i\}_{i\in \N}$ and $\{Y_i\}_{i\in \N}$ respectively.
-Let $f:\R^2\to \R^+$ be a measurable function.
-Then the Laplace transform of the function $f$ with respect to $\tilde \Phi^t$ is